 8. Play with balls

-Sensory activities from the 7 to 9 months
+Sensory activities for 7 to 9-month-olds

-10. Lift different light objects
+10. Lift light objects

 Point to objects that are near and far from your baby so they can look at them.
 This activity is great for the sense of sight, promotes the identification of objects, and fosters understanding and attention skills.